hyperledger-labs/splice/README.md

 ./start-canton.sh -m
 ```

-2. Start the Coin apps and run the bootstrap script to
+2. Start the Amulet apps and run the bootstrap script to
    initialize.
 This starts the necessary Canton Coin apps (in a single
    process) to run the front ends.
    The logs from these apps are output to `log/cn-node_local_frontend_testing.clog`.